loxoron218/DRLogSeeker/README.md

 2. **Filter Text Files**
    Press `Ctrl+F` to search and choose 'Text' from the filetype menu.
 Then press`Ctrl+A` to select all files and download them
 3. **Batch Analyze**
-   Open DRLogSeeker and pick the folder all the files *.txt/logare located in and scan
+   Open DRLogSeeker and pick the folder all the files *.txt/log are located in and scan

 ## Development